emcmanus/RailsBootsketch/README.markdown

 ### Get Started - FishFish Shell

-    # Only configure this first line
+    # Only configure this first line.
+Must start with upper case letter.
     set BOOTSKETCH_NAME YourNewProjectName

     # The rest should be safe to copy & paste...